Sergei Rachmaninoff: 1942–1943: Illness, move to California, and death

 Rachmaninoff's health rapidly declined in the last week of March 1943.
 He lost his appetite, had constant pain in his arms and sides, and found it increasingly difficult to breathe.
-On 26 March, the composer lost consciousness and he died two days later, four days before his seventieth birthday.
-A message from several Moscow composers with greetings had arrived too late for Rachmaninoff to read it.
+On 26 March, the composer lost consciousness and he died two days later at his home in Beverly Hills, at age 69.
+A message with greetings from several Moscow composers arrived too late for Rachmaninoff to read.
 His funeral took place at the Holy Virgin Mary Russian Orthodox Church on Micheltorena Street in Silver Lake.
 In his will, Rachmaninoff wished to be buried at Novodevichy Cemetery in Moscow, where Scriabin, Taneyev, and Chekhov were buried, but his American citizenship made that impossible.
 Instead, he was interred at Kensico Cemetery in Valhalla, New York.

-In August 2015, Russia announced its intention to seek reburial of Rachmaninoff's remains in Russia, claiming that Americans have neglected the composer's grave while attempting to "shamelessly privatize" his name.
-The composer's descendants have resisted this idea, pointing out that he died in the U.S. after spending decades outside of Russia in self-imposed political exile.

 After Rachmaninoff's death, poet Marietta Shaginyan published fifteen letters they exchanged from their first contact in February 1912 and their final meeting in July 1917.
 The nature of their relationship bordered on romantic, but was primarily intellectual and emotional.
 Shaginyan and the poetry she shared with Rachmaninoff have been cited as the inspiration for his Six Songs, Op.
 38.

 Music

+Influences

+A major influence on Rachmaninoff as a composer was Tchaikovsky.
+This influence can be seen throughout Rachmaninoff's early compositions, such as in his Youth Symphony, which is reminiscent of Tchaikovsky's late symphonies, sections of his symphonic poem Prince Rostislav, which emulates The Tempest and Romeo and Juliet, and his youthful Three Nocturnes, the third of which contains a chordal section very similar to the opening of Tchaikovsky's First Piano Concerto.
+His first opera, Aleko shows the influence of Tchaikovsky in both its harmonies, and in its allusions and references to Eugene Onegin.
+Tchaikovsky was also particularly influential on Rachmaninoff's melodic writing, though musicologist Stephen Walsh describes Rachmaninoff's melodies as lacking the range or length of Tchaikovsky's.

+The influence of Anton Arensky, who taught Rachmaninoff for five years while he was at the Moscow Conservatory, can be seen in the composer's early compositions.
+This influence can be seen, for example, in his symphonic poem Prince Rostislav, dedicated to Arensky, and a number of compositions from his student years may have been written as exercises for his teacher.
+According to biographer Barrie Martyn, the "obviously Russian character" and "Tchaikovskian lyricism" of Arensky's music were elements which were also part of Rachmaninoff's compositional style.
+Sergei Taneyev, Rachmaninoff's teacher in counterpoint at the Moscow Conservatory, was also an influence on his early compositions, and Rachmaninoff would bring his compositions to Taneyev to gain his approval all the way up to 1915, the year in which Taneyev died.
+In his later style, the influence of Rimsky-Korsakov can be seen in the increasingly chromatic harmonies and thinner orchestration in Rachmaninoff's compositions from his Third Piano Concerto onwards.